mickfuzz/phd4/_posts/thesis_chapters/2024-8-2-Literature_review.md

 This section addresses programmes which address barriers  to participation in informal settings.

-As such, it leaves to one side extensive programmes which provide instruction based resources online  and those providing CPD to teachers [Barefoot, NCCE, CAS].
+As such, it leaves to one side extensive programmes which provide instruction based resources online  and those providing CPD to teachers as detailed in the introduction [Barefoot, NCCE, CAS].

 It particularly is concerned with identity, and including a structure of pedagogy

 ### Coding club(houses) & Grass Roots community responses

-It of interest to make a ink between early influnce of the constructionist school founded by Papert and this thesis.
+It of interest to make a link between early influnce of the constructionist school founded by Papert and this thesis.
 In Mindstorms Papert makes a commentary of community organising of the learning environment in a commentary about Samba schools as "settings that are real, socially cohesive, and where experts and novices are all learning" [@papert_mindstorms:_1980].
 In the same book, Papert talks about LOGO environments and LOGO culture in extravagant and idealised terms, although with little detail on how to replicate them.

 Additionally, Bruckman notes "tools are not enough...
 Tools are effectively constructionist only when they are embedded in a constructionist culture."
 (Bruckman, 1998, pp. 51-52)